What Solar Panel Size Do You Need?

 • Slightly more complex panel design without increasing roof-area flexibility

-Using a solar panel calculator to estimate energy requirements
+Use a solar calculator to estimate energy requirements

-The National Laboratory of the Rockies (formerly the National Renewable Energy Laboratory, or NREL) offers the PVWatts calculator on its website to help estimate your daily energy requirements.
-To get started, enter your street address, ZIP code, or geographic coordinates, and the tool will display the solar resource data for your location.
+The National Laboratory of the Rockies (formerly the National Renewable Energy Laboratory, or NREL) offers the free PVWatts calculator to model your production before any sales call.
+Enter your street address, ZIP code, or coordinates, and the tool pulls your location's solar resource data.
+Provide six system parameters:

 • DC system size